matt793/bible-reference-Bible-reference-GPT-private-policy-private-policy/README.md

 For any privacy concerns, please contact Matthew at [matthew_christ@protonmail.com](mailto:matthew_christ@protonmail.com).

+For information related to the Bible API, which does not collect data, contact Tim Morgan.
+The GitHub repository for the Bible API can be found at [https://github.com/seven1m/bible_api](https://github.com/seven1m/bible_api).

 ## Legal Compliance

 This privacy policy is compliant with the general legal frameworks and standards applicable to OpenAI's services.